Those women longed for the touch of others' lips, and thus invited their kisses: Religion

 In the first scene of the episode Kaji investigates and names the Marduk Institute, an institute apparently created to select the best pilot candidates.
 The name of the institute originates from one of the core Babylonian deities, Marduk, also known as Bel.
 The god Marduk was known by about fifty different epithets.
 By analogy, the Marduk Institute from Neon Genesis Evangelion is connected to 108 fictional businesses.
 According to Dokan magazine, the name Marduk also refers to the alien race of the same name present in the Macross II series.
 Shannan Bio, one of the fictional companies of Marduk Institute whose company registry includes the names of Gendo, Fuyutsuki and Keel, is also mentioned in the episode.
 The name Shannan comes from Ryū Murakami's novel Ai to gensō no fascism (愛と幻想のファシズム).
 Among its members there are Shoichi Takaenoki (高榎ショウイチ) and Kimio Chiya (千屋キミオ), whose names are borrowed from Hiroyuki Chiya (千屋裕之) and Michitaka Takaenoki (高榎通孝) from the same novel.

 Throughout the episode, it is also visible a scene with Rei in the Dummy Plug Implant, formed by a test tube-like implant and brain-like tubes.
-There is a magic square on the floor, while the letters A; C; G and T, corresponding to the four nucleotide bases, are visible in the room.
+The episode's original draft instructed the staff to depict Rei in the test tube with an expression resembling an archaic smile.
+There is a magic square on the floor, while the letters A, C, G, and T, corresponding to the four nucleotide bases, are visible in the room.
 The magic square comes from The Psychological Attitude of Early Buddhist Philosophy by Lama Anagarika Govinda and represents the structure and development of human consciousness.
-It also shows an outer rime and four stars which writers Víctor Sellés de Lucas and Manuel Hernández-Pérez compared with The Lesser Key of Solomon.
+It also shows an outer rime and four stars, which writers Víctor Sellés de Lucas and Manuel Hernández-Pérez compared with The Lesser Key of Solomon.
 According to academic Tomoko Sakamoto and the series staff, the device serves as a backup to Rei's memory.
 The Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked the Dummy System, based on Rei's personality, to Karl H. Pribram's holonomic brain theory, according to which memory is not an activity limited to a specific brain area.